AppImage/docs.appimage.org/source/packaging-guide/appimage-creation-tools/pkg2appimage.rst

 The ``ppas`` section inside the ``ingredients`` section lets you specify one or more Ubuntu PPAs.
 This is equivalent to, but more elegant than, adding the corresponding ``sources.list`` entries to the ``sources`` section inside the ``ingredients`` section.

 .. note::
     In the future, similar shortcuts for other types of personal repositories, such as projects on openSUSE build service, could also be included in the ``.yml`` file definition.
-Proposals for this are welcome if the proposer also implements support for this in the `pkg2appimage script <https://github.com/AppImageCommunity/pkg2appimage/blob/master/pkg2appimage>`_.
+Proposals for this are welcome if the proposer also implements support for this in the `pkg2appimage script`_.

 Using local deb files